 Written by Joseph Stefano from a book by Robert Bloch

 Anthony Perkins redefined who could be a mad killer — anybody at all.
 After Psycho we’d fear the boy next door, not demons that go bump in the night.
-Norman Bates’s friendly sense of humor allows Stefano and Hitchcock to indulge a vein of morbid small talk.
+Norman Bates’s sense of humor allows Stefano and Hitchcock to indulge a vein of morbid small talk.
 Disarmingly sincere, Norman has his ‘normal guy’ act down pat.
-Marion Crane never realizes what horrors await her, and neither does her tough-minded sister Lila (Vera Miles) or her boyfriend Sam (John Gavin).
-Hitchcock dispenses with the ‘official investigation’ subplot by forcing us to watch the likable, confident Arbogast (Martin Balsam) walk bravely into the same deadly trap.
+Marion Crane never realizes what horrors await her, and neither does her tough-minded sister Lila (Vera Miles) or Lila’s boyfriend Sam (John Gavin).
+Hitchcock dispenses with the ‘official investigation’ subplot by forcing us to watch the likable, confident Arbogast (Martin Balsam) walk into the same deadly trap.

 Composer Bernard Herrmann’s music score is as powerful as any opera.
-His orchestrations are attuned to the shiver zone in one’s spinal cord, the tingly nerves connected to the hair on the back of the neck.
+The orchestrations are attuned to the shiver zone in one’s spinal cord, the tingly nerves connected to the hair on the back of the neck.
 For the frequent passages of dialogue-free suspense, Herrmann’s music plays viewers like a musical instrument, expressing anxiety when Lila backs away from menace, and bearing down when she dares to approach it.
 The day is gone when a large audience could enjoy Psycho together as virgin viewers.
-I wish I could convey the chemistry in the theater when this movie grabbed viewers by the throat.
+I wish I could convey the chemistry in theaters when this movie grabbed viewers by the throat.

 The finale in the holding cell expresses a cosmic alienation much like the alien hotel room in Kubrick’s 2001.
 The room is a featureless limbo that will continue forever.
 The real Norman is not really present: his original personality has retreated to a safe corner of his skull.
 His protective mother has come forward to mind the front door against all those menacing creatures outside.
 The only other presence is a fly, a reminder of ugliness and decay.
 Hitchcock has taken us to a bitter end beyond understanding.
 Sam and Lila have survived but feel utterly defeated.
 A clinical explanation for the horror isn’t going to make any of it any better.